 What is something others wouldn't know about starting a sustainable salon that you think they should?

 It’s not difficult to be sustainable!
 Sustainable Salons Australia has made recycling 95% of salon waste as simple as putting foil, hair and other waste into the correct bins - we’ve taken it a step further with composting food scraps but ultimately, as long as everyone is on board, there’s no excuse to be creating unnecessary waste.

 What has been the most challenging thing you have uncovered since the beginning?

 Big companies hiding behind clever marketing, trying to convince us to stock their brands (often very convincingly).
 We are constantly researching and updating the products we stock as well as our practices to be as clean and green as possible.

 Within the ethical fashion community, there's a big question that we ask which is 'who made my clothes?'.
 In the scope of Bob, can you tell us a bit about the products in your salon, and how you decide which ones to stock?

 We have curated a selection of products that sit under our anti-crap ethos.
-It is important to us to only have brands on board that have little, to no crap in them, but also run their business in an ethical and sustainable manner as well as great education so that Bob staff are armed with knowledge to embrace our anti-crap philosophy.
+It is important to us to only have brands on board that have little to no crap in them, but that also run their business in an ethical and sustainable manner, as well as providing great education so that Bob staff are armed with knowledge to embrace our anti-crap philosophy.